Subscribes and Unsubscribes in LISTSERV Maestro

 Unsubscribe Counts: Each unsubscribe is counted in a metrics value for the mail job that contained the

 *UnsubscribeURLsystem drop-in.
-Note that this job-based metrics value is not updated when your users unsubscribe through a login to the subscriber website.
+Note that this job-based metrics value requires the association with a mail job and is therefore not updated when your users unsubscribe through a login to the subscriber website.

-List Protection: This functionality (enabled by default and used regardless of the unsubscribe method) makes sure that you do not accidentally make the mistake of adding the address of an unsubscribed user back to your list.
+List Protection: This functionality (which is always enabled, regardless of the unsubscribe method) makes sure that you do not accidentally make the mistake of adding a bounced address or the address of an unsubscribed user back to your list.
+Such an address is marked as "protected" from being added back inadvertently, leading to the following consequences: